 To change the left C atom to an O atom, click on the O in the Elemental Symbols toolbar, followed by clicking on the left C atom.

 Repeat the process to change the C atom on the right to a N atom.
 Click on the N in the Elemental Symbols toolbar, followed by clicking on the right C atom.

-To add the triple bond between the O and C atoms, click on the bottom right of the Bond tool, .
+To add the triple bond between the O and C atoms, click twice on the Bond tool, .
 From the dropdown menu, select the triple bond (three lines) circled in red in the figure below.

-Mousing over the bond between the O and C atoms will highlight it green.
+Mousing over the bond between the O and C atoms will circle it in blue.

-Clicking on the highlighted bond will change it to a triple bond.
+Clicking on the circled bond will change it to a triple bond.

-To make the molecule larger within the workspace, click to open the Zoom dropdown menu, , and select the Zoom-in tool (circled in red below).
+To make the molecule larger within the workspace, click to open the Zoom dropdown menu, , and select the Zoom-in tool.

 To add the lone pairs to the molecule, click the Lone Pair tool, .
 Mouse over the O atom to highlight it, and then click once to add its lone pair.
 Repeat this process by mousing over the N atom and clicking three times, once for each lone pair.

 To add the 2– charge to the N atom, click the Decrease Charge tool, .
-Highlight the N atom and click on it twice.
-The charge will appear on the upper right side of the N atom.
-For a better view of the molecule, click the Zoom button, , and select Zoom-all from the dropdown menu.
+Highlight the N atom so a blue circle appears and click on it twice.
+The charge will appear on the upper-right side of the N atom.
+For a better view of the molecule, click the Zoom button, .